Use Continuity To Evaluate The Limit.

 What is Continuity?

-2. lim<sub>x→a</sub> f(x) exists: The limit of the function as x approaches 'a' exists.
+2. lim<sub>x→c</sub> f(x) exists: The limit of the function as x approaches c must exist.

-3. lim<sub>x→a</sub> f(x) = f(a): The limit of the function as x approaches 'a' equals the function's value at 'a'.
+3. lim<sub>x→c</sub> f(x) = f(c): The limit of the function as x approaches c must equal the function's value at x = c.

-lim<sub>x→a</sub> f(x) = f(a)
+lim<sub>x→c</sub> f(x) = f(c)

 Examples

-Let's illustrate with some examples:
+Let's illustrate this with a few examples:

-Find the limit: lim<sub>x→2</sub> (x² + 3x - 1)
+Example 1: Evaluate lim<sub>x→2</sub> (x² + 3x - 1).

-lim<sub>x→2</sub> (x² + 3x - 1) = (2)² + 3(2) - 1 = 4 + 6 - 1 = 9
+lim<sub>x→2</sub> (x² + 3x - 1) = f(2) = (2)² + 3(2) - 1 = 4 + 6 - 1 = 9

 The cosine function is continuous everywhere.
-Therefore:
+Thus:

 lim<sub>x→π/2</sub> cos(x) = cos(π/2) = 0

-When Continuity Doesn't Directly Apply
+When Continuity Doesn't Apply

 Conclusion